pcanelas/rospec.github.io/docs/getting-started.md

 The typical workflow when using rospec involves the following steps:
 1. **Component specifications**: Each component in your system should contain a specification file that describes its configurations, their types, and connections;
 2. **System specification through component configuration**: Define a `system` declaring the components used and their configurations;
-3. **Verify configurations**: Use rospec to check for misconfigurations
+3. **Verify configurations**: Use rospec to check for misconfigurations.

 ## Your First Component Specification